damianhakert/damianhakert.github.io/source/handbook/engineering/index.html.md

 This allows others to give you early feedback, which should save you time in the long run.
-2. Security: If a frontend developer needs to touch controller code, a backend developer should do a thorough review.
-An endboss should do a final review.
+2. Security: If a frontend developer needs to touch controller code, a backend developer/miniboss/endboss should do a thorough review.
 3. Big features/moonshots: If we do something ambitious where there are no previous examples and requires a high degree of complexity in both frontend and backend, form a team upfront that has UX designers, frontend, and